Community Rules & Etiquette and Privacy Guidelines

 The Rules

-• Comments and discussions should not be commercial or promotional in nature.
-Please do not post commercial or promotional messages on any discussion, resource library entry, or another area where others might see them.
-Contact individuals directly with product and service information if you believe it would be of benefit to them.
-Your comment/post will be removed by GPA staff if it is in violation of the GrantZone Code of Conduct or the GPA Code of Ethics
+- Comments and discussions should not be commercial or promotional in nature.
+Please do not post commercial or promotional messages on any discussion, resource library entry, or other area where others might see it.
+Contact individuals directly (via a private message) with product and service information if you believe it would be of benefit to them.
+This includes promotions regarding your company/organization.
+Your post will be removed by GPA staff if it violates the GrantZone Code of Conduct or the GPA Code of Ethics.

-• Use caution when discussing products.
-The information posted on the lists and in the libraries is available for all to see, and comments are subject to libel, slander, and antitrust laws.
+- Do not post any disparaging comments or information about any individual, company, product, or service.
+Information posted in the community and in the libraries is available for all members to see, and comments are subject to defamation, tortious interference, and antitrust laws.

-• Post your message or documents only to the most appropriate lists or libraries.
-Do not spam several lists or libraries with the same message.
+- Post your message or resources/documents only to the most appropriate communities or libraries.
+Do not spam several community groups or libraries with the same message.

 Discussion Group Etiquette

-• Include a signature tag on all messages.
-Include your name, affiliation, and location (unless posting anonymously)
+- Include a signature tag on all messages.
+Include your name, affiliation, and location.

 GPA Code of Ethics as it Relates to Social Media

-Please remember as a GPA member you are also bound by the GPA Code of Ethics when participating in both the GPA online community (GrantZone) and any other online or social media (i.e. Facebook, Twitter, LinkedIn).
-In the spirit of this, the GPA Ethics Committee reminds you of the following items related to the GPA Code of Ethics:
+Please remember as a GPA member you are also bound by the GPA Code of Ethics when participating in both the GPA online community (GrantZone) or any other online or social media (Facebook, LinkedIn, etc.).
+In the spirit of this, the GPA Ethics Committee reminds you to refer to the GPA Code of Ethics, especially the following:

-• Members shall recognize their individual boundaries of competence and be forthcoming and truthful about their professional experience, knowledge, and expertise.
+- Members shall recognize their individual boundaries of competence and are forthcoming and truthful about their professional experience, knowledge, and expertise.
 Members should not comment or provide advice on a topic for which they have no experience or training.
 (GPA Code of Ethics, #7)

 The Legal Stuff